exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Leading White Spaces Options Parsing
 `req~leading-white-spaces-script-options-parsing~1`

-The parser must recognize Script Options for lines starting with white space characters before the Script Options.
+The parser must accept Script Options for lines starting with any number of white space characters before the Script Options.

 Needs: dsn